 The Las Vegas Raiders took flight to Mile High, facing a familiar AFC West division rival in the Denver Broncos.
 While the Week 17 game had no playoff implications, ending the season on a high note is always a positive.

 The Las Vegas Raiders entered Week 17 having lost five of their last six games.
-However, after the season finale in Denver, they’ve finished their 2020 campaign with an 8-8 record after pulling off a last-second thriller over the Broncos by the score of 32-31.
+However, after the season finale in Denver, they’ve finished their 2020 campaign with an 8-8 record after pulling off a last-second thriller over the Broncos by the final score of 32-31.

 While the Raiders came away victorious and largely benefited from completing a two-point conversion in the final seconds, they still showed their variety of ups and downs on both the offense and defense.